Purdue-SoCET/aihw-design-logs/Fall-2025/michael-lee/week6.md

 ## Progress:
 - Diagram for packetized instructions and full crossbar created
 - Diagrams at https://drive.google.com/file/d/1M_-irWdD2tf2M9vajaq4RTc4f5l0vSWu/view?usp=sharing
-- Meetings with vectorcore team to flush out width of execution units and
+- Meetings with vectorcore team to flush out width of execution units and cycle time guarantees
 - Primary issue for packetized instructions is stalling for multiple issues to same functional unit
 - We have fixed latency guarantees from all of our functional units other than load/stores
 - we also have guarantees that the functional units are pipeline so that we can issue an instruction every cycle